joaovsq/dstruct/README.md

 THIS PROJECT STARTED AS A FORK OF: https://github.com/buggins/hibernated created by Vadim Lopatin.

-This project also uses the ddbc API (https://github.com/buggins/ddbc), with some modifications.

 All credits to the original author will be maintained.

 Why create a fork ?